-These two scenarios illustrate the opposite ends of a management style spectrum.
+These two scenarios illustrate opposite ends of a management style spectrum.

 The first boss has a "laissez faire" management style, and the second is the classic micromanager – more politely known as a "very-hands-on" manager.
 Both styles can be effective in the right circumstances, but not, usually, when they're taken to extremes.
-As usual, the best approach is all about finding the right balance between the two.
+As usual, the best approach lies somewhere between the extremes.

 In this article we'll look at each management style, and see how to find the best style for each person and situation.

 The term "laissez faire" is French for "leave it be".
 This is a very fitting description for this style of management!